HomeMy WebLinkAbout1938-02-23 224

 Mr. Raymond read the vote which was passed at the

-Sept.
-27th, 1936 Town Meeting relative to Vine Brook En.
+T Sept.
+27th, 1936 Town Meeting relative to Vine Brook En-

-gineering, He said that he had prepared construction
+gineering.
+He said that he had prepared construction

 drawings which were preliminary drawings but sufficient

-make a very close quantity estimate.
+to make a very close quantity estimate.
 He said that he

 had prepared brief forms of specifications to cover each

-Item.
+item.
 He asked if the Board considered that these docu-

-merits'would cover what was meant under the wording of the
+ments would cover what was meant under the wording of the

 vote.
 He said that as a general thing when a construction